CSML-by-Clevy/csml-engine/README.md

 ### With Rust, from source

 CSML is built in [Rust](https://www.rust-lang.org/).
 You don't need to know any Rust to run it though!
-Make sure you are running Rust v1.46, then run:
+Make sure you are running Rust v1.46+ and that you have openssl installed on your machine (or an equivalent for your linux distribution, such as libssl), then run:

 ```
 cd csml_server